Achieving The Perfectly Harmonious Breast

 General anesthesia is normally used when removing breast implants.
 Dr. Colville is generally able to use the original incision to insert the new implant, usually removing scar tissue from the original implant at the same time.

 Complex breast implant revision surgery includes removing and replacing breast implants from a previous breast augmentation, often for reasons complicated by other factors.
-This procedure is required for a number of reasons, including:
+Sometimes patients do not wish to have their implants replaced, so Dr. Colville performs breast implant removal, which may include capsulectomy (removal of the capsule).
+Revision breast surgery is required for a number of reasons, including:

 Improved augmentation techniques can now correct issues that were impossible to correct 10 years ago.
 Most, if not all, breast augmentation procedures performed decades ago inserted implants directly behind the breast glands, which is called a subglandular placement.
 This placement often caused problems, especially for the saline breast implants used at the time.
 Common problems included capsular contracture, implant rippling, and shifting implant position.